wl-net/dataview/automation/README.md

 Deciders
 ----

 Deciders are responsible for determining the desired state of the system.
 While the state of the environment can always be modified manually, that cannot not be considered automation.
 Deciders might rely on sensors (such as those provided by the Dataview sensors application), schedule information, or any other external source in order to make decisions as to the final state of the environment.
+Deciders must always return "True" or "False", and can be implemented to answer decisions that rely on specific user preferences, for example "is it warm outside"

+Core deciders:

+* time
+* day
+* holiday
+* json-rpc (abstract)

 #### Performance Considerations